 Burundi is a small country in East Africa with approximately 10 million inhabitants.
 Since its independence in 1962, the country was plagued by ethnic and political tensions.
 The Burundian civil war lasted from 1993 until 2005 and has claimed the lives of approximately 300,000 people.
 The decision of the president to run for a third term in 2015 again sparked protests and unrests throughout the country that last until today.
 As a consequence, tourism in the country came to a near complete stop.
 Most Western governments have issued travel warnings against travel to Burundi.
+The country scored 48th out of 54 African nations in our safety ranking for Africa.
 But the second least happy nation on earth has a lot to offer if you decide to visit despite the dangers.

 Since it is so hard to find valuable information on tourism in Burundi, I hope to clear up some things about the country with my Burundi travel blog post.
 Let’s start from the beginning: